No, I’m not pregnant.

 If you’re on Accutane and would like to have a baby, get off it at least one month before you start trying to conceive.

 Retin-A, Avita and Renova are less strong than Accutane.
-So far, science hasn’t found a link between their use and birth defects (but I’ve found a study that claims they’re safe).
+So far, science hasn’t found a link between their use and birth defects.

 But, because they use the same molecule, doctors will advise you to stop using them.
 I agree with them.
 In this case, better paranoid and safe than sorry.